 VAT and small business scheme (KOR)

 You will also have to deal with turnover tax (VAT).
 You calculate what you have charged your customers in VAT per quarter.
 You reduce this with the VAT that you have paid yourself on costs or purchases.
 You file a declaration on this balance.
 Is your turnover lower than €20,000?
 Then the small business scheme (KOR), an exemption from turnover tax, can be beneficial.
 Every entrepreneur, with any legal structure, can opt for this exemption scheme.
 Your choice applies for at least 3 years, or until you reach €20,000 in turnover.
 When using the KOR you do not charge VAT on your deliveries.
 You cannot deduct the VAT on costs (input tax) either.
 You can suffice with limited administration and you do not have to file a VAT return.
 You do not have to give your customer an invoice, but you can.
 In that case, you do not state a VAT percentage or VAT amount.
 Instead, the phrase "Invoice exempt from OB" will appear on your invoice.
 If you participate in the KOR, your invoice does not have to meet the invoice requirements.
-Watch the video Checklist for small businesses scheme that explains in seven steps how the scheme works.
+Watch the video Checklist for small that explains in seven steps how the scheme works.
 For English subtitels to the video, click the settings wheel, click ondertiteling and select English.